Myths About My Body: Things to Check Up Beyond the Annual

 Bone health checks are also crucial if you have been diagnosed with, are undergoing treatment, or have been suffering from an eating disorder for over a year.
 For womxn, this is especially the case if there has been a cessation of menstruation or amenorrhea.
 The menstrual cycle is a critical part of bone health as when hormones are low, calcium is leached out of the bones to maintain homeostatic functions.
 If this is the case for you, ask your doctor about checking your bones with a DEXA scan.Mental Health/Substance Use

 While it may be difficult to talk about depressed moods, or not feeling safe, or drinking too much or eating disorders, etc, it is so important to bring these important issues up with your doctor.
-In the meantime, here are a few of our articles on this topic from our archives:

 Get checked periodically for cervical cancer: the guidelines are changing so be sure to discuss with your doctor > either a pap smear, or just a test for HPV (the virus responsible for causing cervical cancer) or co-testing with both periodically